NuriaQueralt/covid19-epidemiology-ontology/README.md

 ### Formal description of patient-population link

-To link patient-population information we re-used the relationship in the GA4GH Phenopackets standard based on `composition` semantics and formalized with the axiom:
+Following RDA best practices recommendation to link patient-population information, we re-used the relationship in the GA4GH Phenopackets standard based on `composition` semantics and formalized it with the axiom:

 ```owl
 "population" *has_member* "person"